-It should be clear that the claim that occurrences of (1), (2), and (3) designate propositions is compatible with a wide variety of theories as to how occurrences of these expressions function semantically.
+It should be clear that the claim that occurrences of 1, 2, and 3 designate propositions is compatible with a wide variety of theories as to how occurrences of these expressions function semantically.
 And as I said, it is compatible with the claim that they all function differently semantically.

 My primary concern will be with corresponding PDs and TCs.
 Of course, there are syntactic differences between these expressions.
 PDs are noun phrases (NPs) and TCs are clauses (really, complementizer phrases).
-And so there are distributional differences between PDs and TCs.
-For example, some verbs take sentential complements but don't take NP complements.
+And so there are distributional differences between PDs and TCs.22 For example, some verbs take sentential complements but don't take NP complements.
 Thus, TCs can follow such verbs while PDs cannot:

-(4) Russell said/hoped/wished that mathematics reduces to logic/ the proposition that mathematics reduces to logic.
+4. Russell said/hoped/wished that arithmetic reduces to logic/the proposition that arithmetic reduces to logic.